 Computers & Printing

-Paresky: Email stations are located near the Jessica Park Mailroom on the first floor, and a few computers are available in the Student Activities Resource Center on the second floor.
-A networked black-and-white printer is available for students in the Office of Student Life (Paresky 219).
+Paresky: A few computers are available in the Paresky Reading Room.
+A networked printer is available for students near the Jessica Park Mailroom.
 The computers and printer require a Williams user id and password.

 A small fax/copier machine is available in the Office of Student Life (Paresky 219) during the office’s open hours.
 The machine is for basic use – a quick copy of one or two pages, or a quick fax.
 This machine is not for larger copy jobs.
 Visit the Administrative Assistant or the Student Assistant at the front desk to use the fax machine.

 These items are available for check-out at the Jessica Park Mailroom window during the Mailroom’s open hours.
-They are to be returned after use, and are not to leave Paresky.
+They are to be returned after usage.

 Lost & Found

 In Paresky, there are several areas that can accommodate certain types of rotating art installments.
 Art installments have also been on display in Goodrich.
-To inquire, contact the Operations Coordinator.
+To inquire, contact the Associate Director at [email protected].

-The fireplaces in Baxter Hall and in the Henze Lounge are maintained by the Operations Coordinator.
-Fires will be lit occasionally during the winter months at the convenience of the Operations Coordinator and when the fireplaces are deemed fit to use by the Manager of Safety and Environmental Compliance.
+The fireplaces in Baxter Hall and Henze Lounge are maintained by the Operations Coordinators.
+The fireplaces will be turned on during the winter months during times when the Office of Student Life is open.